AAfify1/DIYHire/LatestBuild/ReportSections/Introduction.md

 These pillars underpin the SCRUM project lifecycle approach which involves:

 \begin{enumerate}
-  \item The Scrum team meets in order to prioritize the artifacts in product backlog.
+  \item The SCRUM team meets in order to prioritize the artifacts in product Backlog.
 This could be a list of required features for a product.
-  \item Before a Sprint begins, the team has a Sprint planning meeting to decide what work will be done during the sprint.
+  \item Before a Sprint begins, the team has a Sprint planning meeting to decide what work will be done during the Sprint.
-  \item  The team does a backlog refinement to confirm that the project is still on track before beginning the Sprint to ensure that work will not be wasted.
+  \item  The team does a Backlog refinement to confirm that the project is still on track before beginning the Sprint to ensure that work will not be wasted.
   \item  During the 2-4 week Sprint, the team has daily meetings which are short, lasting only 15 minutes or less.
   \item At the end of each sprint, the team members present their work and have a Sprint Retrospective to analyze what could be improved during the next sprint.
 [4]
 \end{enumerate}